chrisquince/STRONG/README.md

 ```
 python3 ./start.py --config config.yaml $SRPATH/TestResults --threads 8 --verbose
 ```
-The number of threads is optional and should not be set as appropriate to your system.
+The number of threads is optional and should be set as appropriate to your system.

 ## Config file